smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Implementing SCONE In the Mobile Network

-As described in sections above, UPF is the 3GPP on-path "network element" that has access to subscriber policy and provides the data pipe connectivity between UE and the Internet over the air interface.
+As described in sections above, UPF is the 3GPP on-path "network element" that has access to subscriber policy and provides the data pipe connectivity between UE and the Internet over N3 interface + air interface.
 UPF is a network element that is capable of SCONE signaling over the data path.

 Below is a high-level view of SCONE signal path in a 5G network.
 Please see {{Mishra-2025}} for a more complete version of this diagram.